 Tony is also a journalist and recently stepped down as editor-in-chief of AAP after more than 30 years in the job.

-The couple have two teenage suns, Gus, 17, and Archie, 15, and live in Sydney.
+The couple have two teenage sons, Gus and Archie, and live in Sydney.